 Batteries comprise three things — a cathode, an anode, and an electrolyte.
 Batteries work by promoting the flow of ions between the cathode and anode through the electrolyte.

 These batteries have worked wonders for years.
-But due to a liquid electrolyte’s physical constraints, they’re now reaching their limit in terms of energy cell density.
+But due to the physical constraints of dealing with a liquid electrolyte, they are now reaching their limit in terms of energy cell density.

 We are now reaching those limits.
 And that means that conventional lithium-ion batteries will never be able to charge your phone in minutes.
 They won’t make your laptop last for days or power your electric car for thousands of miles on one charge.